manuelsh/manuelsh.github.io/_posts/2025-05-25-launching-theoria-a-ML-dataset.md

 The general steps we have in mind are:

-1) Build some critical mass: Have 100 AI generated entries (I expect them to have many errors, from the ones generated already) and at least 20 curaated by physicists.
+1. Build some critical mass: Have 100 AI generated entries (I expect them to have many errors, from the ones generated already) and at least 20 curaated by physicists.
-2) Test LLMs performance with the curated examples and compare their output.
+2. Test LLMs performance with the curated examples and compare their output.
-3) Reduce contributors friction: Have an easy way for users to modify or add entries to the dataset, from a user-friendly web interface.
+3. Reduce contributors friction: Have an easy way for users to modify or add entries to the dataset, from a user-friendly web interface.
-4) Automate output formats.
+4. Automate output formats.
 Provide “one-click” scripts (JSON→LaTeX/Markdown/API) so adopters can plug TheorIA into documentation, teaching materials or model workflows without a learning curve.
-5) Once we have enough entries, deliver a demo.
+5. Once we have enough entries, deliver a demo.
 Fine-tune an LLM on the dataset and publicly compare its derivation-explanation quality against baselines.

 ## Call for collaborators

 We’re especially looking for:

-* **Physicists or students** to review or add entries.
+- **Physicists or students** to review or add entries.
-* **Toolsmiths** to build visualisers, dataset converters or training scripts.
+- **Toolsmiths** to build visualisers, dataset converters or training scripts.

 ## Final thoughts

 I hope that TheorIA will graduate from “neat GitHub repo” to a reference for physicists, educators and AI researchers alike.
-Join us in turning raw drafts into rock-solid derivations—and let’s build the data foundation that physics and AI have been waiting for.
+Join us in turning raw drafts into rock-solid derivations—and let’s build the data foundation that physics and AI have been waiting for.s